You-Gao/Blog/_work/2024-10-03-physical-hand.md

 The investors were duped, and the magnates made out with a pretty hefty amount of money. $36 million is now around $1.3 billion.
 Although maybe it wasn't as bad as the crypto schemes of today.
 Amalgamated Copper Company actually had an underlying market and real cash flows in the mining and minerals industry.
 So you could argue that even though the investors got the short end in the short run, in the long run (100 years), they should be thanking them for providing the investment opportunity.

+---

-## An Excerpt from The Worldly Philosophers
+### An Excerpt from The Worldly Philosophers

 The book actually gave me the idea to write this blog post and this excerpt in particular was interesting:

 >In this mêlée for industrial supremacy no quarter was asked and none given.
 Even dynamite had its uses, being employed to eliminate one particularly sticky competitor of the Standard Oil group, while less violent means, such as kidnapping, were remarkable more for their ingenuity than for their immorality.
 In 1881, when a great blizzard blew down the telegraph lines in New York, Jay Gould, the ruthless master of the money markets, was forced to send his orders to his broker by messenger.
 His enemies saw their chance and acted on it: they kidnapped the boy, substituted another of the same general physiognomy, and for several weeks Gould was dismayed to find that his moves were all somehow known to his adversaries in advance.
 (The Worldly Philosophers)

+---

-## Political Corruption
+### Political Corruption

 Political corruption definitely happened, and there is so much documentation of these events happening.
 I'm being intellectually lazy by not showing these, but please don't be intellectually dishonest in saying political corruption was not a thing.
 I added this section more so to highlight the double standard that exists in the practical liberal framework.
 Economics can impact politics through bribing, buyouts, and super PACs, while politics have clearly nothing to do with economics to the extent that they should uphold "fundamental" rights.

-# Philanthropists or Robber Barons
+## Philanthropists or Robber Barons

 I spent most of my blog dunking on these magnates, but I actually want to highlight maybe some of the good they have done in their lives.
 Some of these magnates went on to distribute their wealth to education.
 An example of two schools formed directly due to such substantial donations is Carnegie Mellon University and the University of Chicago (Rockefeller).
 Carnegie is a magnate who embodies the dilemma of philanthropists.
 Andrew Carnegie got rich off of the steel industry.
 He gained the same riches as his contemporaries did by exploiting the labor of workers, manipulating the market, lobbying for tariffs, and buying out competition.

 The most major blight on his record was the Homestead Strike that occurred under Carnegie's leadership.
 Workers wanted to organize into a union and demand fairer pay for the working conditions in the steel mills.
 The strike led to the state guard coming in and shutting down the strike.
 But here is the kicker: Carnegie was not officially leading at that time.
 He was off away in Scotland to oversee the construction of his castle.
-Henry Frick was put in charge, and Carnegie did distance himself from the violence but never said anything privately.
+Henry Frick was put in charge, and Carnegie did distance himself from the violence but never said anything publicly.
 On an even more confusing note, Carnegie wrote "The Gospel of Wealth".
 A book which ran counter to Sumner's ideas and explicitly said this:

 > Those who have greatly accumulated wealth have a duty to give back to society.
 (The Gospel of Wealth)

 He was a man of his word, and Carnegie ended up donating 90% of his estate to public-facing institutions.
 I chose Carnegie because his story, to me, is the most compelling for capitalism.
 It seems that at the end of his life, Carnegie came to realize that the fundamental liberal doctrine of pursuing wealth was that it made humanity better off.
 This complex history is why it is hard to judge him as a historical figure.
 However, I think it is accurate to say that the sum whole of Carnegie's life, he was both a philanthropist and a robber baron.

 Though the life of Andrew Carnegie was full of contradictions, he embodied the tension between industrial ambition and social responsibility.
 Though he amassed great wealth through practices that often exploited workers, he later advocated for the ethical obligation of the wealthy to give back to society.
 Though he sought to elevate society through his extensive donations, the methods he used to accumulate his fortune raised questions about the means justifying the ends.
-Ultimately, though Carnegie's story reflects the complexities of capitalism, it also highlights the potential for personal transformation and a commitment to the greater good.
+Ultimately, though Carnegie's story reflects the complexities of capitalism.

 I want to leave off the blog with a question for you to consider: